kamshee/Python-reference/README.md

 # Python-reference

-Notes on all things Python from Datacamp for future reference.
+Notes on all things Python from Datacamp for my future self to reference.